SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 - TCP port **80** can be closed if IIS is configured to require HTTPS connections and if IIS is not configured to redirect HTTP to HTTPS.
 We highly recommended enabling HTTPS on your DataMiner System.
 Note that TCP port 443 needs to be open for HTTPS connections.
 For more information, see [Setting up https on a DMA](xref:Setting_up_HTTPS_on_a_DMA).

-- TCP port **8004** can be closed if the DMA is configured to use gRPC for both Cube to DMA and inter-DMA communication.
+- TCP port **8004** can be closed if the DMA is configured to use gRPC for both Cube-to-DMA and inter-DMA communication.

-- The ports for NATS communication (**4222, 6222, and 9090**) can be closed when the DMA is not part of a cluster.
+- The ports for NATS communication, i.e. **4222, 6222, and 9090**, can be closed when the DMA is not part of a cluster.

 - If your DMA is not using a locally installed Cassandra/Elasticsearch, the respective ports can be closed.